Camila Cabello: 2021–2023: Cinderella, Familia and The Voice

+2024–present: C,XOXO

+Cabello started teasing her new song "I Luv It" on March 5, 2024.
+It was released on March 27, and it is a collaboration with Playboi Carti.
+Rolling Stone branded the song as the beginning of her "hyperpop" era.
+It is the lead single for her fourth studio album C,XOXO, which was announced on May 6 and released on June 28, 2024.
+She released another single, "He Knows" (featuring Lil Nas X), on May 10.
+The third single, "Hot Uptown", featuring Drake, was released on June 28, 2024.

+A deluxe edition of the album (called Magic City Edition) was released on September 6, 2024, alongside the single "Godspeed".
+Cabello performed the song, as well as the track "June Gloom", at the 2024 MTV Video Music Awards.

 Artistry

-Primarily a R&B and pop singer, Cabello possesses a soprano vocal range.
+Primarily a pop and R&B singer with Latin roots, Cabello possesses a soprano vocal range.
 She grew up listening to artists such as Alejandro Fernández and Celia Cruz.
 Her debut studio album is a pop record, influenced by Latin music.
 The album incorporates elements of reggaeton, hip hop, and dancehall and took inspiration from contemporary Latin artists such as Calle 13 and J Balvin, as well as from the songwriting of Taylor Swift and Ed Sheeran.
-Her sophomore album was inspired by the "big sounds" of the 80s and Queen.
-She has also cited Michael Jackson, Rihanna, Shakira, Alejandro Sanz, David Bisbal, Alejandro Fernández, Maná, Beyoncé, John Mayer, Demi Lovato and Eminem as influences.
+Her second album was inspired by the "big sounds" of the 80s and Queen.
+She has also cited Michael Jackson, Rihanna, Shakira, Alejandro Sanz, David Bisbal, Alejandro Fernández, Maná, Beyoncé, Christina Aguilera, John Mayer, Demi Lovato and Eminem as influences.